-Seasonal affective disorder (SAD) is referred to as a kind of depression triggered due to season changes — it begins and ends approximately at the same time every year.
+Seasonal affective disorder (SAD) is a kind of depression triggered due to season changes — it begins and ends approximately at the same time every year.

-If you're experiencing SAD, you may notice symptoms starting in the fall and may continue throughout the winter months.
-The obvious impact of Sad accounts for draining your energy and leading to extreme mood swings.
+If you're experiencing SAD, you may notice symptoms starting in the Fall and may continue throughout the winter months.
+The apparent impact of Sad accounts for draining your energy and leading to extreme mood swings.

-There are various treatments and medications available to treat the specific symptoms related to SAD.
+Various treatments and medications are available to treat the specific symptoms of SAD.
 During the spring and summer, these signs generally go away.